Maintaining Smart Contracts on Ethereum: Issues, Techniques, and Future Challenges: Background

 \subsection{The Gas System}

-Execution and storage are expensive in blockchain systems.
-To manage this, Ethereum uses the \emph{``gas"} system to ensure the execution of smart contracts can be eventually terminated.
-In Ethereum, transactions are executed by \emph{miners}, and transaction senders need to pay an amount of Ether to the miner, which is so-called the \emph{gas mechanism}.
-For each transaction, the EVM will calculate its gas cost, and the transaction sender is required to define a gas price, e.g., 20 Gwei / gas unit ($1 Ether = 1^9 Gwei$).
+In Ethereum, transactions are executed by \emph{miners}.
+To incentivize the execution of smart contracts by miners, transaction senders need to pay an amount of Ether to the miner, which is so-called the \emph{gas mechanism}.
+For each transaction, the EVM will calculate its gas cost, and the transaction sender is required to define a gas price, e.g., 20 Gwei / gas unit ($1 Ether = 10^9 Gwei$).
 The final transaction fee is calculated by $gas\_cost \times gas\_price$.
-Miners have the right to decide the transaction execution order.
-Thus, higher gas prices can lead to faster execution and vice versa.
-According to the \textit{ETH Gas Station}~\cite{ethgasstation}, in May 2020, if the gas price is higher than 40 Gwei, the transaction can be executed with 2 minutes.
+Miners have the right to decide whether or not execute a transaction.
+Thus, higher gas prices can lead to faster execution, and lower gas prices can lead to a transaction that is never added to a block.
+According to the \textit{ETH Gas Station}~\citep{ethgasstation}, in May 2020, if the gas price is higher than 40 Gwei, the transaction can be executed within 2 minutes.
 If the gas price is lower than 25 Gwei, the execution time can exceed half an hour.

-The contract creator is required to set a \textit{gas limit}, which refers to the maximum gas cost of a transaction.
-If the gas cost of a transaction exceeds the gas limit, the execution will be terminated with an exception throw by EVM named \textit{out-of-gas error}.
+Another function the \emph{``gas"} system is to ensure the execution of smart contracts can be eventually terminated.
+In Ethereum, the transaction caller is required to set a \textit{gas limit}, which refers to the maximum gas cost of a transaction.
+If the gas cost of a transaction exceeds the gas limit, the execution will be terminated with an exception thrown by EVM named \textit{out-of-gas error}.

 The gas system ensures the normal running of the Ethereum.
-However, it also increases the difficulty of smart contract development, as developers should estimate the maximum gas cost of the contracts, especially in some special cases.
-Once the contract has been deployed, the gas limit cannot ever be changed.
+However, it also increases the difficulty of smart contract development, as developers should estimate the maximum gas cost of the contracts.
+Ethereum block has a maximum size, which limits the amount of data that can be included.
+The current maximum block size limits the maximum gas limit to 12.5 million gas units~\citep{ethstats}.
+When the maximum gas cost of a transaction exceeds the 12.5 million, it will be reverted forever.